 The IUPsyS Young Investigator Award (Applied Science) 2012 goes to Dr Naomi Eisenberger, Assistant Professor, University of California, Los Angeles, USA

-Naomi Eisenberger's work addresses the question of why our social relationships have such a profound impact on our emotional and physical well-being.
-She uses behavioural, physiological, and neuroimaging techniques to understand how our need for social connection has left its mark on our minds, brains, and bodies.
+Naomi Eisenberger’s work addresses the question of why our social relationships have such a profound impact on our emotional and physical well-being.
+She uses behavioral, physiological, and neuro-imaging techniques to understand how our need for social connection has left its mark on our minds, brains, and bodies.
 The topics of her research include the neural bases of social rejections and of social connection, and the social support benefits physical and mental health.

 Her early paper on social pain published in Science in 2003 is not only highly cited but received enormous media attention.
-Many influential publications have followed, demonstrating her single-minded pursuit of a research programme that has illuminated and elaborated on her basic findings, and examined how they link up with relevant phenomena of everyday life.
+Many influential publications have followed, demonstrating her single-minded pursuit of a research program that has illuminated and elaborated on her basic findings, and examined how they link up with relevant phenomena of everyday life.

 More recently, her work has moved increasingly towards elucidating the bi-directional connections between social relationships and physical health, and here she has shown that the pain-related brain systems involved in social rejection are modulated by the experience of social support, which in turn influences levels of stress hormones, and furthermore that the activation of these systems predicts inflammatory responses to social stressors.